BSc (Hons) in Counselling & Psychotherapy (BACP accredited)

 - Pre-existing relationships: The nature of psychotherapy training is primarily relational and as such it is important for applicants to disclose any pre-existing relationships with SPTI staff and/or members (and other applicants where known) at the point of application.
 This provides the opportunity to address potential implications for this at the interview stage thereby ensuring professional standards when attending to dual relationships, which Professional Bodies (for example, BACP and UKCP) recommend be avoided to prevent detrimental effects and promote professional accountability at all stages of training and practice.
 We aim to ensure that this does not provide an unnecessary barrier to recruitment.
 Therefore, in cases of pre-existing relationships with current students and/or training staff adjustments may be suggested; this could include an alternative entry point or in some cases an alternative programme of study.

-- APL: Applicants who wish to be considered for APL (accredited prior learning) for the BSc Programme into the second year only, must have previously studied on a BACP accredited programme [see BACP guidance] at the same academic level in the same modality and be able to meet all of the academic (learning objectives) and clinical requires of the first year of the BSc (Hons) programme.
-Please refer to our separate APL Information Pack.
+- APL: Applicants who wish to be considered for APL (accredited prior learning) for the BSc Programme into the second year only, must have previously studied at the same academic level in the same modality and must be able to meet all of the academic (learning objectives) and clinical requirements of the first year of the BSc (Hons) programme.
+Please refer to our separate APL Information [click here]

 Application materials can be downloaded click here for an application form or contact us on 0115 844 7904

 Our frequently asked questions booklet is available from the following link click here for FAQ's